metonym/svelte-intersection-observer/README.md

 ## TypeScript support

-Svelte version 3.31.0 or greater is required to use this module with TypeScript.
+Svelte version 3.31 or greater is required to use this module with TypeScript.

+TypeScript definitions for this component are located in the [types folder](types/).

 ## Changelog